swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .output}

-This is a bad approach for two reasons:
+This is a bad approach for three reasons:

-1. It doesn't scale:
+1. Scalability:
-    if we want to print the characters in a string that's hundreds of letters long,
+    It does not scale.
+If we want to print the characters in a string that's hundreds of letters long,
     we'd be better off just typing them in.

-1. It's fragile:
+2. Maintenance:
+    Another reason why this is a bad approach is for maintenance.
+    If we wanted to print each letter followed by a comma, for example,
+    we would have to change four lines of code.
+    If we have a for loop, with a single print(word[I])
+    then we need only change one line of code.
+3. Fragility:
     if we give it a longer string,
     it only prints part of the data,
     and if we give it a shorter one,